Nationwide Chapter 13 Bankruptcy Attorneys

 Get Your Free Consultation Today

 The Law Offices of Kenneth H Dramer PC is based in the New York City area and have expanded our practice with attorneys throughout the country.
 We are staffed by some of the most experienced debt lawyers, bankruptcy lawyers, mortgage & debt specialists and paralegals, all dedicated to helping people from all walks of life receive safe, effective professional help for their debt-related issues.
-Call NOW at 1-888-314-1722 or download our bankruptcy pre-qualification questionnaire to send it back to our Law Firm along with your household’s proof of income and one of our advisors will help you started on your path to financial freedom.
+Call NOW or click here to complete our bankruptcy evaluation questionnaire through a secure portal and one of our advisors will help you started on your path to financial freedom.

 The court proceedings were annulled, and agreeable working terms were consolidated with my creditors

 Very sharp and on point.
 Their price is very reasonable.